Blinken competes with top Russian official in Indonesia

 Indonesia’s foreign ministry downplayed the dueling visits.
 “It just so happened that their arrival time to Indonesia coincided,” said ministry spokesperson Teuku Faizasyah.

-Blinken was meeting Monday afternoon with Indonesian President Joko Widodo before a full slate of events on Tuesday, including the speech.
+Blinken met Monday afternoon with Indonesian President Joko Widodo before a full slate of events on Tuesday, including the speech.
 The Russian embassy said Patrushev’s main interlocutor in Indonesia would be Law and Security Affairs Minister Mohammad Mahfud.

 Blinken traveled to Jakarta from a Group of Seven foreign ministers meeting in Liverpool, England, at which he and his counterparts told Russia on Sunday to “de-escalate” its military buildup near the Ukrainian border.